 Keep them engaged; keep them informed

 Take McKinsey&Company’s study on the customer journey involved in finding a bank loan.
-The consulting firm found that 81% of consumers looking for a loan on a banking website abandon their journey before registration.
-Having access to a digital assistant during the consumer’s information gathering phase can help guide prospective customers through the registration process and lead to conversions that would never have happened otherwise.
+The consulting firm found that 81% of consumers looking for a loan on a banking website abandoned their journey before registration.
+Offering access to a digital assistant during the consumer’s information gathering phase would have helped guide prospective customers through the registration process and could have led to conversions that would never have happened otherwise.
 A proactive invitation to chat via SMS, messengers, live chat, or chatbots keeps prospective customers engaged and online while receiving the information they need to finalize their transactions.
 Offering access to convenient services at the right time enables companies to provide frictionless customer experiences, resulting in happier customers, more sales, and higher revenue.

 Bots help those who help themselves

 Great customer experience also empowers customers to help themselves.
 Given that 67% of consumers prefer finding their own answers over contacting an agent; providing seamless, intuitive tools for self-service is becoming increasingly critical.
 Until recently, companies have offered self-service via FAQs or online guides, but now self-service has become more fluid and more intuitive with chatbot technology.
 Today, companies can launch simple virtual assistants to replace FAQs or venture into the more sophisticated AI (artificial intelligence) world of conversational bots.

 The conversational bot can do much more than answer FAQs; in fact, it can process requests that, until now, would have required the assistance of a live agent.
 Chatbots give customers a sense of independence and agency which, combined with access to frictionless services, produces high levels of satisfaction.